Top three reasons to go backcountry skiing in Telluride

 A Customized Day of Private Guided Backcountry Skiing

-Enjoy a full day of conquering Telluride’s backcountry with this fully customized guided tour.
-Whatever your skill level may be, your guides will craft the ideal day of backcountry ski touring for you.
+Enjoy a full day of conquering Telluride’s backcountry with this fully customized private guided tour.
+Whatever your skill level may be, your guides will craft the ideal day of ski touring for you.
 And when you hit the slopes, your guides will also provide you with the instruction and guidance you need to properly navigate avalanche terrain or to muster the confidence to drop into Telluride’s steep lines and beautiful couloirs beneath towering peaks!

 Meet your guides